Mazda’s 2019 Mazda6:

 The Mazda6 is a comfortable car that doesn’t leave a lasting impression, a growing trend in modern vehicles.
 I was saddened to find out how unremarkable the driving experience was in the Mazda6.
 This car is comfortable enough to Cannonball across the country, but what is the point if I forget the experience the minute I step out of the car?

 I saw a lot of my friends in this car.
-Friends who are near 30, in serious relationships with conversations that involve words like mortgage, insurance, and diamonds.
+Friends who are near 30, in serious relationships with conversations that involve words like mortgage, bear river mutual insurance, and diamonds.
 It’s easy to go the gloom-and-doom route when writing about transitioning from youth to adulthood, but the Mazda6 does not fall into that cliché.
 The Mazda6, instead, celebrates it by being a sedan that represents optimism for whatever the future awaits.

 Although there are other options, with more luxury and performance, the Mazda6 gives you more than a whiff of premium at a regular price.
 You can have white heated leather seats, sunroof, Bose stereo and a trunk big enough to move a studio apartment, and pay under $40 grand.
 It may lack the spirit of its MX-5 Miata sibling, but Mazda’s big 4-door makes up for it by being one of the most comfortable cars I’ve ever driven across Texas.